Managed C++/CLI - Send email using Gmail/G Suite OAuth 2.0 in background service (service account)

 create service account in google developers console

-• Input a name for your service account, click "CREATE"
+• Input a name for your service account, click "DONE"

-After service account is created, you should enable "Domain-wide delegation" and create service key pair to access G Suite user mailbox.
+After service account is created, you should enable "Domain-wide delegation" and create service key pair to access G Suite or Google Workspace user mailbox.

-• Go back to your service account again, click "Create Key", you can select "p12" or "json" key type, both can work well, then you will get a file which contains private key, save the file to local disk.
+• Go back to your service account -> Keys, click Add Key, you can select "p12" or "json" key type, both can work well, then you will get a file which contains private key, save the file to local disk.

 Now you have created service account with key pair successfully.
-You can use created private key in your codes to request "access token" impersonating a user in G Suite.
+You can use created private key in your codes to request "access token" impersonating a user in G Suite or Google Workspace.

 create service key

-• To access user data in G Suite, you must get authorization from G Suite administrator.
-You should go to service accounts list, click "View Client ID" like this:
+• To access user data in G Suite, you must get authorization from G Suite or Google Workspace administrator.
+You should go back to your service account -> Details, copy your service account email address and client id.

 google oauth client id